How to install KOSI as a user

 Before you begin, check the following prerequisites:

-1. A machine with any of the following operating systems
+1. A machine with RHEL8 operating system

 • RHEL 8